-In District Safety Officer
+► In District Safety Officer

-The In-district Safety Officer will provide assistance to participating school districts in complying with state and federal regulations governing the health and safety of their students and employees.
-All of the services that are included in the Base service are provided to the district on a dedicated basis by itinerant staff.
+The In-district Safety Officer will provide: assistance, plan review and coordination, inspection, assessment, audit, and/or training to participating school districts in complying with state and federal regulations governing the health and safety of their students and employees.
+All of the services that are included in the Base service are further enhanced on a dedicated basis by itinerant staff.

 Districts subscribing to such in-district technical assistance purchase the service on an FTE basis.
-The minimum service is one day a week or .2 FTE
+The minimum service is one day a week or .2 FTE.